Next Start

 Before his NASCAR career, Jason always enjoyed working with his hands, tearing things apart and putting things back together.
 He served 8 years in the Army, including a 9-month stint in Iraq.

-When he moved back to the States and was looking at places to get an education, NASCAR Technical Institute provided a way for him to follow his passion for NASCAR.24 He has been with Hendrick Motorsports now for more than 12 years.
+When he moved back to the States and was looking at places to get an education, Universal Technical Institute (UTI) in Mooresville, North Carolina, provided a way for him to follow his passion for NASCAR.24 He has been with Hendrick Motorsports now for more than 12 years.

-Jason loved racing, but he had zero experience in working with engines when he started school at NASCAR Technical Institute.
-He says he learned essential knowledge about parts and pieces at NASCAR Tech.
+Jason loved racing, but he had zero experience in working with engines when he started school.
+He says he learned essential knowledge about parts and pieces at UTI.
 His education got him a foot in the door at Hendrick Motorsports, where he started sweeping floors part-time while he was in school.

-Jason completed the core Automotive Technology Program at NASCAR Tech, as well as courses in the NASCAR Technician Training Program.
+Jason completed the core Automotive Technology Program at UTI Mooresville, as well as courses in the NASCAR Technician Training Program.

 “Keep your ears open, keep your eyes open, and keep your mouth shut,” Jason advises.